ajisaac/job-sorting-backend/README.md

-# Deprecated - Replaced with go
+# Job Scraper Api

-Frontend to display the scraped postings.
+This is the API to access our scraper backend